mwiesenberger/feltorutilities/README.md

  of 3d feltor simulations.

 It consists of
- - The python module `feltorutilities` contains parameter functions and methods to convert from physical to numerical parameters and back.
+ - a Python module `feltorutilities` containing parameter functions and utilities to convert from dimensional to dimensionless parameters and back.
  - Jupyter notebooks guiding the generation of suitable input parameters for both the feltor and the thermal feltor codes.